Setting Up a Company in Bermuda

 Company Limited by Shares

-Under Bermudian law, a company limited by shares has the ability to limit the liability of the company’s members to the amount the remains unpaid on the shares that they hold.
+Under Bermudian law, a company limited by shares has the ability to limit the liability of the company’s members to the amount that remains unpaid on the shares that they hold.
 This amount can be zero if there is no unpaid remainder on a member’s shares.
-The liability is declared via written memorandum.
-This is the most common type of corporation formed in Bermuda.
+That is, when someone sues the company, the laws can protect the company shareholders from the lawsuit.
+One declares the liability limits in a written memorandum.
+The limited company is the most common type of corporation people form in Bermuda.

 Company Limited by Guarantee

-In a company limited by guarantee, the liability of a company’s members is limited by memorandum to an amount which members may need to contribute to the company’s assets in the event that the company is wound up.
+In a company limited by guarantee, the memorandum document limits the liability of a company’s members.
+It limits their liability to an amount which members may need to contribute to the company’s assets in the event that the company is wound up (dissolved).
 The main purpose of companies limited by guarantee in Bermuda is charitable works.
 These companies generally do not pay dividends.

 Unlimited Liability Company

 In Bermuda, there are no taxes on profits, income, or dividends paid to a Bermuda company or its shareholders.
 Additionally, there is no capital gains tax, estate duty, or death duty.
 Only shareholders who are ordinarily residents of Bermuda are subject to tax.
-Profits are allowed to be accumulated.
-It is not obligatory to pay dividends.
+Profits can accumulate within the company.
+Bermuda tax laws do not require the company to pay dividends.

 Bermuda even provides exempted companies with the ability to apply for legal assurance from the Minister of Finance under the Exempted Undertakings Tax Protection Act of 1966.
 This assurance states that, should Bermudian law change to impose tax on profits, income, or capital asset gains or appreciation, those taxes will not apply to exempted companies.
-Requests from exempted companies to the Minister of Finance for this assurance is usually granted.
+The Minister of Finance usually grants these assurances when companies make such requests.

-There is no stamp duty in respect to any instrument executed by an exempted company.
+There is no stamp duty with respect to any instrument executed by an exempted company.
+A stamp duty a government tax on legal documents.
+Such documents usually transfer real estate or other assets from one party to another.
 There is also no stamp duty on an instrument relating to an interest of an exempted company.
-However, stamp duty may be collected in respect to transactions involving property located in Bermuda.
+However, the government may collect stamp duty with respect to transactions involving property located in Bermuda.

 Minimalist shareholder requirement